 Plantar fasciitis can cause significant pain when walking, and it becomes more common with age.
-At Resnikoff Podiatry and Foot Surgery Centers Podiatrist Dr. Adam Resnikoff helps patients relieve the pain of plantar fasciitis with conservative plans of customized care for patients in Murray Hill, NY, and throughout the Midtown East Manhattan area.
+At Resnikoff Podiatry and Foot Surgery Center Podiatrist Dr. Adam Resnikoff helps patients relieve the pain of plantar fasciitis with conservative plans of customized care for patients in Murray Hill, NY, and throughout the Midtown East Manhattan area.

 What is plantar fasciitis?